AntoninFa/Practise/README.md

 # Practise
-This is a small collection of more or less complete programs, that are used to train or try specific algorithms and implementations
+This is a small collection of more or less complete programs, that I use for practise or just to experiment with specific algorithms and implementations